 We constantly keep an eye on the model to make sure it is behaving as it should, and we’re always looking for ways to improve it.
 We regularly improve, update and upload a new model for every client so that the system will always detect the latest fraud techniques.

 After the training, to check that the model is working correctly, we show the model some data which it has never seen before, but which we know the fraud outcomes for.
-If the model detects the fraud correctly, we can deploy it to be used against the online business’ transactions.
-We also do some automatic common-sense analysis on recent date for which we do not have fraud labels to ensure the model will behave correctly when it is deployed.
+If the model detects the fraud correctly, we can deploy it to be used against the online business’s transactions.
+We also do some automatic common-sense analysis on recent data for which we do not have fraud labels to ensure the model will behave correctly when it is deployed.

 All of these examples should be flagged as fraudy - so what happens when the machine makes a prediction?

 At the point of the transaction, the model gives each customer a risk score on the scale of 1-100.
 The higher the score, the higher the probability of fraud.